engr101staff/engr101matlab/_sources/working_with_images/main.rst

 .. admonition:: Video Recap

   Each cell in the matrix represents a pixel of the picture.
-The intensity value determines the shade of gray based on a gradient.
-The higher the intensity value, the closer to white.
-The value either as an integer between 0 and 255 (inclusive), or a double between 0 and 1 (inclusive).
+Each pixel is simply a single intensity value (the higher the value, the closer to white).
+Intensity values are represented either as integers between 0 and 255 (inclusive), or doubles between 0 and 1 (inclusive).

 By default, images you load through :code:`imread()` are generally going to be in the 0 to 255 format, so we'll work with that for now.